 - Still beta-ish, bugs reported now and then

 XSplit comes in two versions: XSplit Broadcaster and XSplit Gamecaster.
 Both versions have a clean, intuitive interface containing all the essential live streaming and recording capabilities.
 The Gamecaster version is slightly stripped down to contain only the essentials needed for game streaming.
 XSplit recently released their VCam tool, which allows the user to blur, replace, or remove their webcam background without using a green screen.
 In our opinion, a very cool feature.

-Advanced users might take issue with XSplit’s limited number of recording formats (MP4 and FLV only), however more casual users likely won’t care.
-It’s also important to keep in mind that XSplit is available only on Windows, so Mac users will have to look another solution.
+Advanced users might take issue with XSplit’s limited number of recording formats (MP4 and FLV only); however, more casual users likely won’t care.
+It’s also important to keep in mind that XSplit is available only on Windows, so Mac users will have to look for another solution.

 Unlike OBS Studio, XSplit offers technical support and releases occasional software updates to ensure customers are equipped with the latest features.
 You can also easily add community-created plugins to enhance the live streaming experience (such as the ability to monitor YouTube comments).